aspiringsecurity/Web3CADTools/README.md

 # Filecoin Data Tools
 We are developing FVM Calc, an open-source analytics tool and an OSS spreadsheet to enable data tabulation, visualization, organization, collaboration for CAD asset files on Filecoin network.

-We are also developing a socially scalable and open-source metadata retrieval, indexing, and management infrastructure for decentralized CAD asset development and user training.
-Bandwidth is a major issue in South Asian classrooms and Filecoin Data tools fit right at the spot for quick data retrieval where learning via video streaming is not possible due to high latency or unavailability of a network for streaming.

 Link: https://github.com/aspiringsecurity/Web3CADTools/tree/main/design-nft-storage-to-ipfs/filecoin-spreadsheet-data-tools